Teacher Taster Trip

 Day Activities More details

-Day 1 Arrival and Transfer to Camp On arrival at Liberia International Airport, you’ll be met by a member of the Camps International Costa Rica team and travel directly to Camp Caño Negro, your first expedition base
+Day 1 Arrival and Transfer to Camp On arrival at Liberia International Airport, you’ll be met by a member of the Camps International Costa Rica team and transfer to your hotel before visiting Camp Caño Negro.

-Day 2 Caño Negro National Park We’ll start the day with a boat tour through Caño Negro National Park, an ideal way to understand the environment, observe wildlife and see the conservation challenges that shape project work in this region.
+Day 2 Caño Negro National Park + Transfer to Uvita We’ll start the day with a boat tour through Caño Negro National Park—an ideal way to understand the environment, observe wildlife, and see the conservation challenges that shape project work in this region.

-Camps International’s work in Costa Rica is primarily focused on environmental conservation.
+Camps International’s work in Costa Rica primarily focuses on environmental conservation.
 Later in the morning, you’ll meet representatives from the government ministry responsible for forestry and habitat regeneration, gaining insight into national conservation priorities and how our projects support long-term environmental goals.

-After lunch, you’ll visit active project sites and take part in a short taster activity, mirroring the type of hands-on work students complete on expedition.
-We’ll also discuss the teacher role on expedition, including how Camps International staff, Expedition Leaders and accompanying teachers work together to support student safety, learning and personal development.
+After dinner, we’ll discuss the teacher role on expedition, including how Camps International staff, Expedition Leaders, and accompanying teachers collaborate to support student safety, learning, and personal development.

-Day 4 Marine Conservation & Indigenous Community Projects Another early start as we head out on a snorkeling excursion within the marine national park.
-This is one of the key adventure components for many Costa Rica expeditions and offers students the chance to explore marine ecosystems first-hand.
-There is the possibility of seeing sea turtles, tropical fish and reef sharks, and on the boat journey, sightings of dolphins and whales may occur depending on the season.
+Day 3 Marine Conservation & Indigenous Community Projects Another early start as we head out on a snorkeling excursion within the marine national park.
+This is a key adventure component of many Costa Rica expeditions and offers students the chance to explore marine ecosystems first-hand.
+There is the possibility of seeing sea turtles, tropical fish, reef sharks, and on the boat journey, sightings of dolphins and whales may occur depending on the season.

 Overnight in camp.